andrei-pokhila/task-tool/README.md

 Running the services:

+Activate the virtualenv in both terminals before running the commands

 On one terminal run the telegram message reading service(in app/ directory):

 `python telegram.py`

 This service will keep keep polling for the incoming messages

-Running the FastAPI service(in app/ directory):
+On the second terminal run the FastAPI service(in app/ directory):

 `uvicorn main:app --reload`